 All connections made to the boiler in the field are done inside the electrical junction box located on the side of the unit.
-The electrical junction box is located on the left side of both boilers.
+The electrical junction box is located on the right side of the Mod Con 300, and the left side of both the Mod Con 500 and 850.
 Multiple knockout locations are available to route field wires into and out of the electrical junction box.
-Most of the electrical field connections are made to the bottom boiler.
-If it is required to connect to the top boiler, it will be clearly marked in this section.

-The control system used in the Mod Con 1000 and 1700 series of boilers is capable of directly controlling 3 pumps when configured as a cascade master boiler.
-Each pump output can provide a maximum of 3 amps at 120 volts.
-This output is sufficient to operate the coil of a motor starter correctly sized for the pump or pumps used in the system design.
+The control used in the Mod Con series of boilers is capable of directly controlling 2 pumps when in standard mode and 3 pumps when configured as a cascade master boiler.
+When configured as a standard unit, each pump output can provide a maximum of 3 amps at 120 volts.
+If pumps used require more than this amount of power, an external contactor or motor starter is needed.
+If the boiler is configured as a cascade master, the system pump output is a dry contact output capable of switching 5 amps at 120 volts in addition to the boiler pump and DHW pump outputs sourcing 3 amps each.